Udacity-Front-End-Developer/FEND-Capstone-Travel-App/README.md

 ## Rubric

-This project has been evaluated by a Udacity code reviewer according to the Evaluate a news article with Natural Language Processing project specifications below.
+This project has been evaluated by a Udacity code reviewer according to the Evaluate a news article with Travel Planner App specifications below.

 <details>
 <summary>Project specification:</summary>